HumanBehaviourChangeProject/ontologies/README.md

   * **bcio_style.xlsx:** Spreadsheet with the Intervention Style of Delivery Ontology classes and their relations.

+In addition, the file for ‘onto-ed’ captures a script for OntoSpreadEd, an open-access ontology editor with GitHub integration, useful particularly for non-technical ontology developers.
 You can also find the scripts used to generate OWL files for each ontology [[scripts folder]](https://github.com/HumanBehaviourChangeProject/ontologies/tree/master/scripts).

 # Issue tracking
 You can report any issues with ontology files here: https://github.com/HumanBehaviourChangeProject/ontologies/labels

 # How is the Behaviour Change Intervention Ontology (BCIO) being developed?
-You can find methods used to develop the ontology on the Open Science Framework: https://wellcomeopenresearch.org/articles/5-126
-Papers for each ontology will be published on Wellcome Open Research and updated here when available: https://wellcomeopenresearch.org/gateways/humanbehaviourchange/about
+You can find methods used to develop the ontology in the following paper: https://wellcomeopenresearch.org/articles/5-126 Papers for each ontology will be published on Wellcome Open Research and updated here when available: https://wellcomeopenresearch.org/gateways/humanbehaviourchange/about

 # Relevant resources
-Michie, S. et al. (2017).
-The Human Behaviour-Change Project: harnessing the power of artificial intelligence and machine learning for evidence synthesis and interpretation.
-Implementation Science, 12(1), 121.

-Norris, E., Finnerty, A. N., Hastings, J., Stokes, G., & Michie, S. (2019).
-A scoping review of ontologies related to human behaviour change.
-Nature Human Behaviour, 3(2), 164-172.

    * **Project website:** https://www.humanbehaviourchange.org/

    * **BCIO website:** https://www.bciontology.org/